omm/hbui/docs/md/uiTab.md

 # **uiTab**

-## Description <br>
+## Description
-Tab provide a way to present related information on separate labeled pages.
+uiTab is a Control that holds tabbed pages of Controls.
+Each tab has a label.
+The user can click on the tabs themselves to switch pages.
+Individual pages can also have margins. uiTab provide a way to present related information on separate labeled pages.

 ## Functions
 - [uiNewTab()](#uinewtab)